 - Take photographs: If possible, take photographs of the accident scene and any property damage.
 In the following days, take photographs of any visible physical injuries.

 - Identify witnesses: Obtain the names, addresses and telephone numbers of as many witnesses as possible.
 Do not discuss the accident with any of the witnesses.
 Do not give their names to anyone except for the police, your attorney or your insurance company.

 - Contact your insurance company: Call your insurance representative immediately.
 In addition, send written notice to your insurance company as soon as possible advising them of the date, location and circumstances of the accident.
 Notify each and every insurance carrier that you believe has issued a policy which covers either you or the owner of the vehicle.
 If you have been injured, request a No Fault application.

-- Contact a Personal Injury Attorney: If you have been injured in a motor vehicle accident, it is important to seek legal counsel immediately.
-Only an experienced personal injury attorney will be able to advise you whether you may be entitled to bring a lawsuit to recover money damages for pain and suffering and economic loss.
+- Contact an Attorney: If you have been injured in a motor vehicle accident, it is important to seek legal counsel immediately.
+Only an experienced attorney will be able to advise you whether you may be entitled to bring a lawsuit to recover money damages for pain and suffering and economic loss.

 Please see our downloadable list of things to do (and not to do) in a car accident, which can be printed and placed in the glove compartment of vehicles that you and loved ones drive for easy reference.

-If you have been injured in a car accident, contact us immediately to schedule a free, no-obligation consultation with one of our experienced personal injury lawyers.
-We offer convenient meeting times at any of our four regional law offices in Albany, Troy, Latham and Saratoga Springs, NY.
+If you have been injured in a car accident, contact us immediately to schedule a free, no-obligation consultation with one of our experienced lawyers.
+We offer convenient meeting times at any of our four regional law offices in Albany, Troy, Schenectady and Saratoga Springs, NY.